 Many hotels in Veracruz are located along the coast, from the Zona Centro neighborhood to the Costa de Oro neighborhood.
 These neighborhoods are convenient to many of the places to visit in Veracruz that are highlighted in this post.
-In Boca del Rio, you’ll find hotels scattered throughout the city.
+You can also find hotels scattered throughout the city of Boca del Rio.

 There are plenty of amazing places to visit in Veracruz within the port city itself.
 From boardwalks to museums, Veracruz has something for every age.